jotego/jtcps/README.md

 For MiST, the first 6 gamepad buttons are used for game buttons, the next 2 buttons are used for credit and start buttons.
 If there is still one button left in the gamepad, it will be used for pause.

+There is an option to slow down the game (available only for CPS2).
+If you enable the 1P_hold_for_slow setting on the OSD, then while the 1P button is held the game will run at half the speed.
+Release the 1P button to go back to normal speed or disable the option in the OSD.
+Note that if the option is enabled the 2P, 3P and 4P buttons will also activate the slow down effect.

 # Setup

 ## MiSTer